brycewray/hugo-site/content/posts/2022/10/hello-again-fathom-analytics/index.md

 Well, that's a perfectly legitimate point of view, and **I share it** --- at least the part about content.
 After all, if I wrote based on likely traffic rather than my own nerdy predilections, you'd see a totally different set of content around here.

 So, yes, the numbers are back; but, no, they won't have one tiny effect on my freedom to pick any subject matter on which I want to share some thoughts.
 After all, that's part of [CTCAJW Mode](/posts/2022/05/simplify-simplify-maybe-for-real-this-time/), to which I've committed the site for the remainder of its days, whatever *that* particular number may be.

+**Update, 2023-11-03**: I stayed with Fathom Analytics for thirteen more months but, once again, dropped it after determining that my miniscule traffic didn't justify the cost, even if the affiliate referral commission *does* still more than pay for it.
+{.box}